The most fundamental reason one paints is in order to see.

 The rewards of insights, new understanding, and feelings of love and compassion are the magic of this work, and indeed, are its greatest gifts.

-Below is a Slideshare of the checkered paintings in chronological order, which I will share in more detail in future posts.
+Below is a Slideshare of the checkered paintings in chronological order.